thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

             We go through all the steps of the leaves in depth.

         6) Completing the planning iteration
+        Dopamine (VTA) changes the weights in corticostriatal synapses so that the desired response is strengthened in the appropriate context.
         Rollout from the last leaf and backup along the entire path G_tail = rollout_value(s_plan)
         G_ret = G_tail